SFTtech/openage/README.md

     and guessing/experimenting can only get you this close
   * We will not implement useless artificial limitations (max 30 selectable units...)
 * Multiplayer (obviously)
+* Matchmaking and ranking with a [haskell masterserver](https://github.com/SFTtech/openage-masterserver)
-* Optionally, [Improvements](/doc/ideas/) over the original game
+* Optionally, [improvements](/doc/ideas/) over the original game
 * AI scripting in Python, you can use [machine learning](http://scikit-learn.org/stable/)
 * Re-creating [free game assets](https://github.com/SFTtech/openage-data)
 * An easily-moddable content format: **nyan**'s yet another notation
 * A powerful integrated Python console and interface, comparable to [blender](http://blender.org/)

-Our goals specifically *exclude*:
+But beware, for sanity reasons:

-* Network compatibility with the original game.
+* No network compatibility with the original game.
   You really wanna have the same problems again?
-* Binary compatibility with the original game.
+* No binary compatibility with the original game.
   A one-way script to convert maps/savegames/missions to openage is planned though.